Monday to Friday

 The main advantage of electric cars is the contribution they can make to improving air quality in cities.
 With no tailpipe, electric cars produce no carbon dioxide emissions.
 This significantly reduces air pollution.

 Electric cars give us cleaner streets.
-Cities and towns alike are becoming healthier places for pedestrians and cyclists.
-Interestingly, it takes around 30,000 to 40,000 km (2 to 3 years' use on average) for an electric car to become better for the climate than its internal combustion counterpart.
+Towns and villages are becoming healthier places for pedestrians and cyclists.
+Interestingly, it takes around 30,000 to 40,000 km (2 to 3 years' use on average) for an electric car to become better for the climate than its internal combustion equivalent.

-What's more, they help combat noise pollution, especially in cities where speeds are generally low.
-Electric vehicles are much quieter than gasoline-powered vehicles.
+They also help to combat noise pollution, particularly in cities where speeds are generally low.
+Electric vehicles are much quieter than petrol vehicles.
 They create a more peaceful environment for everyone (cyclists, pedestrians, local residents).

-A tool to help SMEs compare the overall environmental impact of electric cars versus combustion-powered cars is available on the website of the Institut de la Science et de la Technologique of Luxembourg.
-The aim is to help companies understand why and how the electrification of vehicles can really benefit their image.
+A tool for help SMEs to compare the overall environmental impact of electric cars with combustion-powered cars is also available on the Institute of Science and Technology of Luxembourg.
+The aim is to enable companies to understand why and how the electrification of vehicles can really benefit their image.

 The manufacture of an electric car consumes a lot of energy.
-Emissions during production are higher than for an internal combustion engine, due to the lithium-ion batteries.
-Over the course of its life, more than a third of CO2 emissions are produced during manufacture alone.
-Despite this, it remains the cleanest solution when compared with a combustion-powered car.
+Because of its lithium-ion batteries, the emissions emitted during production are higher than those of a combustion engine car.
+Over its lifetime, more than a third of CO2 emissions are produced during manufacture alone.
+Despite this, it remains the cleanest solution compared with a combustion car.

-In addition, theAgence de la Transition Écologique tells us that an electric car driven in France has a carbon footprint a carbon impact 2 to 3 times lower than that of a similar internal combustion model.
+In addition, theAgency for Ecological Transition A study shows that an electric car driven in France has a carbon impact 2 to 3 times lower than that of a similar thermal model.

 Financial benefits for SMEs in 2023

-As in 2022, SMEs will benefit from government financial assistance in the same way as private individuals.
-The environmental bonus and the conversion bonus are designed to provide financial assistance to companies that choose to renew their car fleet.
-The conversion bonus is paid on condition that the company scraps its old, polluting vehicles.
+As in 2022, SMEs will receive the same financial support from the government as private individuals.
+Le environmental bonus and the conversion premium are designed to provide financial assistance to companies that choose to renew their vehicle fleet.
+The conversion premium is paid on condition that the company scraps its old polluting vehicles.
 Other benefits are also available.
-An additional €1,000 in aid for SMEs whose electric cars are located in ZFE (low-emission zones).
-For models emitting less than 21 g/km, they are exempt from paying the annual CO2 emissions tax.
-Lastly, in terms of taxation, also depending on what the electric car emits, the company can make a deduction from its depreciation.
+An additional €1,000 in aid for SMEs whose electric cars are located in ZFEs (low-emission zones).
+For models emitting less than 21g/km, they are exempt from paying the annual tax on CO2 emissions.
+Finally, in terms of taxation, depending on how much the electric car emits, the company can deduct it from its depreciation.
 In all cases, the company will not have to pay any tax on the vehicle registration document.

 New electric vehicle under €47,000